c09-blueprint/project-the-blueprint/README.md

   - Nginx
   - Docker

-## Complexity Points
+## Integrated Libraries

-- Yjs (3 points) - CRDT implementation for real-time collaborative editing of shared data
+- Yjs - CRDT implementation for real-time collaborative editing of shared data
-- React Flow (2 points) - for users to create interactive diagrams and charts
+- React Flow - for users to create interactive diagrams and charts
-- SendGrid (2 points) - for sending and managing emails
+- SendGrid - for sending and managing emails
-  - Note: For this project, all emails are sent from a personal email: christina.bt.ma@gmail.com.
-We did not want to create a new email only for it to be disposed of later.
-However, if this product were to go into production, it would be sent from a general Blueprint email.
-- Auth0 (1 point) - for user authentication and authorization
+- Auth0 - for user authentication and authorization
-- PeerJS (2 points) - for users to video or audio call while collaborating and can support calling for more than 2 people (group calling)
+- PeerJS - for users to video or audio call while collaborating and can support calling for more than 2 people (group calling)

-**Total**: 10 points

-## Project Aim

-**Alpha Version** (March 6)
-We aim to have the following core features implemented:

-- Users can create a board and collaborate real-time with other users
-- Users can add shapes and lines to create charts
-- Users can invite other users to collaborate
-- **Complexity points**: Yjs, React Flow, SendGrid

-**Beta Version** (March 20)
-We aim to extend and improve the core features:

-- Users can video or audio call other collaborators
-- Implement authentication and authorization
-  - Users have different permission levels:
-    - Owner (read/write/delete permission)
-    - Collaborator (read/write permission)
-  - Users can SSO with other third parties (e.g. Google)
-- **Complexity points**: Yjs, React Flow, SendGrid, Auth0, PeerJS

-**Final Version** (April 5)
-We aim to implement additional features and have a fluid and cohesive whiteboarding collaboration tool by the end:

-- Finetune all features
-- Deploy the product to the cloud
-- **Complexity points**: Yjs, React Flow, SendGrid, Auth0, PeerJS